RhojAnn/DLPC900_CLI/README.md

 ## Important Resources

 [DLPC900 Programmer's Guide](https://www.ti.com/lit/ug/dlpu018j/dlpu018j.pdf?ts=1765949573573&ref_url=https%253A%252F%252Fwww.bing.com%252F)
-- This document specifies the command and control interface to the DLPC900 controller and defines all applicable commands, default settings, and control **register bit definitions**.
+- This document specifies the command and control interface to the DLPC900 controller and defines all **applicable commands**, default settings, and control **register bit definitions**.

 ## Notes
 - I'm pretty sure you can turn off the LEDs in all times using the `LCR_SetEnables(0, 0, 0, 0);` but have to check
     - Through this way, the mirrors could be manipulated via BMP images w/o LEDs turning on
+- (First idea) I believe you can manipulate the mirror control in using 2 ways:
+    1. BMP Images
+        - Using the values of white and black as 0 and 1s, we could angle the mirrors left and right
+    2. Using `LCR_GetDMDBlocks()`, `LCR_SetDMDBlocks()`
+        - Could use a struct, enum or both to construct subsections of the mirror
+- *or maybe one of the two from above.
+I think if there's a way to control the on and off in `LCR_GetDMDBlocks()`, `LCR_SetDMDBlocks()`, this would save some processing power*